 What do I do as my child grows up?

-As children grow into pre-teens and teenagers, our conversation with them changes – it becomes much more blunt.
-Your child’s priorities may shift, but we’re there to explain what may happen when looking cool comes before wearing that protective mouthguard during football practice, or when texting with friends requires more effort than flossing.
+As children grow into pre-teens and teenagers, our conversation with them changes – it becomes much more age specific.
+Your child’s priorities may shift, but we’re there to explain what may happen when looking cool comes before wearing that protective mouthguard during football practice, or when texting becomes more important than flossing.

 If you need a kids dentist in Smokey Point, WA, Seven Lakes Dental is ready to be your ally in all stages of your child’s growth.